azabluda/InfoCarrier.Core/README.md

 ## Sample

 The complete WCF sample is located in the [/sample](sample) folder.
-There you also find an ASP.NET Web API example.
+There you also find an ASP.NET Web API example which also showcases a simple implementation of transcations.

 ### Entities and DbContext